Food Allergens - Allergic Reation to Food

 14. Molluscs and products thereof

-From 13th December 2014, new rules21 will be in force regarding allergen labelling.
+From 13th December 2014, new rules20 regarding allergen labelling are in force.
 Firstly, the name of the allergen must be clearly distinguished from the other ingredients on the label of pre-packaged foodstuffs, e.g. by font, style or colour.
 Secondly, allergen information must be provided for non-prepacked food (i.e. foods sold loose in restaurants, take-away foods, deli counters, food stalls etc).
 This new requirement is particularly important considering that most food allergy incidents are linked to non-prepacked food and food eaten outside of the home.
 The legislation is not prescriptive in terms of how this information should be provided for non-prepacked foods, it simply states that the exact requirements should be established in national law.

 Voluntary precautionary labels